BrandonLacey1/configure-ad/README.md

 <img src="https://i.imgur.com/cqMQ2JZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-As we can see, it was a sucess.
+As we can see, it was a success.
 </p>
 <br />